cqse/teamscale-cli/README.md

 ![New Teamscale Kit](config/qtcreator_1.png)

-The only thing important here to configure is that the compiler are gcc as this will be used to parse the output of the precommit analysis.
+The only thing important here to configure is that the compiler is gcc as this will be used to parse the output of the precommit analysis.

 Next you need to add the actual run config.
 Go to `Projects` -> `Teamscale` -> `Build` and remove all default `Build` and `Clean Steps` (there should be a small x when hovering over them)
 Then go to `Projects` -> `Teamscale` -> `Run`, and add a new `Run Configuration` (After doing so you can remove the default, as the Kit needs at least one).
 You can also rename the run config to, for example,